suryavanshi/NovaRL/docs/choose_your_backend.md

 - **Megatron-style tensor parallelism**: Combine with RL policies that reuse inference-time tensor-parallel checkpoints (e.g. Llama or Falcon).
 Integrate with vLLM for serving by exporting shard metadata alongside weights.
+- **Megatron/DeepSpeed MoE**: Use `core.distributed.ParallelLayout` to lock in
+  compatible DP/TP/PP/EP factors and `MoERouterConfig` to emit the matching DeepSpeed or Megatron router stanza.
+This avoids mismatched expert parallel groups when scaling Mixtral-style policies.

 ## Throughput vs. Memory Rule of Thumb